Users, Groups, Roles and Privileges

 Privilege Function

 access system table Provides select access to all publicly accessible tables and views in pg_catalog and information_schema.
 This privilege also confers syslog unrestricted; the user will always see all rows, not just rows for objects the user owns.
+(Note however both this privilege and syslog unrestricted do not work for system function which generate rows, which are used in an increasing number of system table views - to see such rows, the only way is to be a super user.)

 alter datashare Not investigated.